Close

 • Contributed as a leader in HI education.

-• Demonstrated leadership and commitment to the future of the HI profession through participation in HI related volunteer work.
+• Demonstrated leadership and commitment to the future of the HI profession through participation in HI-related volunteer work.

 • Demonstrated commitment to the future of the HI profession through active participation in local, state, and/or national AHIMA activities.